Cumulo-pro/cumulo-horcrux/docs/metrics-dashboard.md

 The consensus round in which the last precommit was signed.
 Rounds are iterations within the same block height when the network needs additional attempts to reach consensus.

 A value of **0** means consensus was reached in the first round, which is ideal.
-Higher values are not necessarily a problem — they reflect network-level consensus behavior, not cosigner issues — but sustained high rounds may warrant investigation.
+Higher values are not necessarily a problem, they reflect network-level consensus behavior, not cosigner issues, but sustained high rounds may warrant investigation.

 | Expected value | Note |
 |---------------|------|